-For HCRU, frequency rates (number of events/person/ year) were evaluated.
+For HCRU, frequency rates (number of events/person/year) were evaluated.
 For economic endpoints, asthma-related healthcare costs paid to providers were computed per patient annually and applied to costs of hospitalization, OPD visits, and ED visits.
 Costs were standardized and reported in 2016 US dollars using the Medical Care Consumer Price Index.
-A non-parametric bootstrap procedure was used to carry out statistical inference and determine p-values for the cost difference between exposure groups (see Appendix S1 for bootstrapping algorithm).
+A non-parametric bootstrap procedure was used to carry out statistical inference and determine p-values for the cost difference between exposure groups.